-- participate in dissemination and information events at European and national level; - . organise events (lectures, seminars, workshops, etc.) with policy makers at local, regional and national level as well as with organised civil society and schools; - disseminate the results of their activities via the organisation of seminars or lectures geared and adapted to the general public and civil society representatives; - network with other Centres of Excellence, Jean Monnet Chairs, coordinators of Modules and supported Institutions; - apply open educational resources (OER), publish the summaries, content and schedule of their activities as well as the expected outcomes.
+- participate in dissemination and information events at European and national level; - organise events (lectures, seminars, workshops, etc.) with policy makers at local (e.g. mayors and counsellors), regional and national level as well as with organised civil society and schools; - disseminate the results of their activities via the organisation of seminars or lectures geared and adapted to the general public and civil society representatives; - network with other Centres of Excellence, Jean Monnet Chairs, coordinators of Modules and supported Institutions; - apply open educational resources (OER), publish the summaries, content and schedule of their activities as well as the expected outcomes.